benjamshu/langdev/proto/README.md

-#THE PROTO-LANGUAGE
+#the proto-language

-Etymological and grammatical foundation for THE LANGUAGE\_ Not yet complete\_
+Etymological and grammatical foundation for the language.
+Not yet complete.